c1505/job-tracker/blog_post.md

 - go to job edit page after clicking save to enter in more information -add more information upon creating a job posting

+# Heroku
+Had a lot of trouble trying to deploy to heroku.
+I didn't have my secrets.yml tracked in git, but i needed to according to heroku.
+Devise needs a secret key.

+For some reason even after including my secrets.yml in git, it was still failing.
+After some debugging, I figured out that it wasn't seeing the publisher_key.
+Also that I should log better and fail at the beginning of methods.
+I don't really know how to do a good job debugging in production.
+There is probably a heroku console.
+Yup!
+Well google searching really failed me there.
+Debug heroku basically got me nothing.
+I could have figured this out really quickly with the console.
+Oh well.

+http://tammersaleh.com/posts/managing-heroku-environment-variables-for-local-development/ Helped me figure out how to actually put environment variables into heroku.
+I was confused at first because when I wrote ``` Heroku Config ``` I expected to see my variable name because it was in the yaml file.
+It wasn't there.
+I could still add it fairly easily though once I knew how.
+Just didn't think it would work.
+Felt good when it finally did :) .

+# Squashing Commits
+I don't really think I need to

 # Status
 It seems useful in the current state.
 I should probably start dogfooding it.
 Authorization not setup yet though.

+Having a lot of issues trying to deploy on heroku.
+Currently the call to the api that is working locally doesn't seem to be working in heroku.
 # Intro